How The MAD Act Provides A Plan For Artificial Intelligence

 Context / Background

-The MAD Act (formally the "Demand A Plan Act") is a phased legislative framework designed to address AI governance without premature regulation.
-It does not impose comprehensive AI rules immediately — instead, it mandates a structured, time-bound federal investigation across 19 domains (employment, mental health, CSAM, autonomous weapons, market concentration, electoral integrity, and more), conducted by 11 Technical Working Groups composed of domain experts, and produces introduction-ready Phase II legislation with binding statutory text.
-Six Red Line Prohibitions take effect immediately upon enactment with no waiver or grace period: autonomous weapons without human oversight, CBRN threat assistance, autonomous self-modification, self-replicating AI, child safety protections, and concealment of transformative capability.
-If Congress fails to enact Phase II legislation within 180 days of receiving it, automatic hammer provisions activate — including a blanket moratorium on high-risk AI deployments, a total compute export ban, an AI acquisition freeze, and a data center construction moratorium — with mandatory civil penalties of $50 million per violation per day.
+The MAD Act (formally Title II — the "Demand A Plan for AI") is a phased legislative framework designed to address AI governance without premature regulation.
+It does not impose comprehensive AI rules immediately — instead, it mandates a structured, time-bound federal investigation across 19 domains (intellectual property, electoral integrity, compute infrastructure, financial markets, AI safety, children and vulnerable populations, workforce, environmental impact, liability, AI security, autonomous weapons, and more), conducted by 11 Technical Working Groups composed of domain experts paired with AI technical specialists, and produces introduction-ready Phase II legislation with binding statutory text.
+Six Red Line Prohibitions take effect immediately upon enactment with no waiver or grace period.
+If Congress fails to enact Phase II legislation within the prescribed window after receiving it, automatic hammer provisions activate — including a blanket moratorium on high-risk AI deployments, a total compute export ban, an AI acquisition freeze, a data center construction moratorium, and an open-weight frontier model release moratorium — backed by mandatory civil penalties, mandatory disgorgement, personal officer liability, and federal contracting debarment.

 6